pk2795/MEAN_Demo/ReadMe.md

 * [Bootstrap 4](https://www.w3schools.com/bootstrap4/) or similar technology

 ### Evaluation criteria
-* Demo of implementation
+1.0 Demo of implementation
-  * Implementation should be demo-able in a web browser via a url (Go / No go)
+  - Implementation should be demo-able in a web browser via a url (Go / No go)

-* Maintainability
+1.1  Maintainability
  *  Componentised code
  *  Ease of merging back the code
  *  Adherence to guidelines and recommendations
  *  Light-weight application

-* Closeness of UI implementation to LoFi or HiFi screenshot(s)
+2.0  Closeness of UI implementation to LoFi or HiFi screenshot(s)

-* In case of implementation from LoFi, what are the UI control-level or detail-level implementations done e.g. text boxes, input masks, data entry validations, list of values etc.
+3.0  In case of implementation from LoFi, what are the UI control-level or detail-level implementations done.(e.g. text boxes, input masks, data entry validations, list of values etc.)

+4.0 Code quality
-* Code quality
+  * Code Complexity
   * SCA violations
   * Duplication

-  * Unit test implemented (Y/N)?
+4.4  Unit test implemented (Y/N)?
   Report should be available
   * Statement coverage
   * Branch coverage
   * UI coverage